gulyaich94/transformation/README.md

-# Excel to yaml transformation for ETLite
+# Excel to yaml transformation

 ## Overview

-This application can help you to generate ETLite transformation files parsed from Excel files.
+This application can help you to generate transformation files parsed from Excel files.

 ## Settings